Cassandra: Before the fall of Troy

-Before the fall of Troy took place, Cassandra foresaw that if Paris goes to Sparta and brings Helen back as his wife, the arrival of Helen will spark the downfall and destruction of Troy during the Trojan War.
-Despite the prophecy and ignoring Cassandra's warning, Paris still went to Sparta and returned with Helen.
-While the people of Troy rejoiced, Cassandra, angry with Helen's arrival, furiously snatched away Helen's golden veil and tore at her hair.
+Before the fall of Troy, Cassandra foresaw that if Paris went to Sparta and brought Helen back as his wife, her arrival would spark the Trojan War and lead to the destruction of the city.
+Ignoring Cassandra's warning, Paris went to Sparta and returned with Helen.
+While the people of Troy rejoiced, Cassandra was enraged; she furiously snatched Helen's golden veil off her head and tore at her hair.